steforster/bms1-binary-message-stream-format/README.md

 	Tag ID	Description
 	------	-----------
-    010     Bool = false,    Note: Length specifier does not apply to bool values.
+    010     Bool = false,    Note: Length specifier does not apply to the 01x tag.
-    011     Bool = true,     Note: Length specifier does not apply to bool values.
+    011     Bool = true

-    012     Null = no data,  Note: Length specifier does not apply to null values.
+    012     Null value = no data available

+    013     Second value tag set    : the next byte is a yet not defined value tag with length specifier.
+    014     Second attribute tag set: the next byte is a yet not defined attribute tag with length specifier.
+    015     Second framing tag set  : the next byte is a yet not defined framing tag with length specifier.

     021     Unsigned byte,    8 bit, range = [0...255]